Inspired by J-Lo, moms are sharing bikini selfies to promote body positivity

-(CNN)Moms across the world are sharing bikini selfies to promote body positivity, a viral challenge inspired by Jenifer Lopez.
+(CNN)Moms across the world are sharing bikini selfies to promote body positivity, a viral challenge inspired by Jennifer Lopez.

 J-Lo posted a photo of herself online Sunday in a white bikini, looking fit as ever.